vodor001/adt_link_sources/README.md

 ## `odtp.yml`

 ODTP requires a set of metadata to work.
-These field should be filled by the developers.
+These fields should be filled by the developers.

 ```yml
 # This file should contain basic component information for your component.